DIGITAL EVIDENCE ACQUISITION

 When dealing with digital evidence, the US Department of Justice has outlined the following general forensic and procedural principles:

-- Actions taken to secure and collect digital evidence should not affect the integrity of that evidence.
+- Any actions taken to secure and collect digital evidence should not impact the evidence’s integrity.

-- Activity relating to the seizure, examination, storage, or transfer of digital evidence should be documented, preserved, and available for review.
+- Activities to seize, examine, store or transfer digital evidence should be recorded, preserved and available for review.

-Through all of this, the examiner should be cognizant of the need to conduct an accurate and impartial examination of the digital evidence.
+Throughout these practices, the examiner should be aware of the need to conduct an accurate and impartial examination of the digital evidence.

 CHAIN OF CUSTODY AND RECOVERY OF DIGITAL EVIDENCE